hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The aim of this project was to assist the national government with implementation of the National Action Plan (NAP) for Marine Debris Handling by strengthening the Secretariat's capacity to coordinate the progress of the five task force units.
 In Indonesia, the Secretariat is the government ministry responsible for providing technical, administrative, and analytical support to the President and Vice President in the exercise of their state powers.

-In 2021, a reporting system for monitoring of progress on the NAP implementation was established.
+In 2021, a reporting system for monitoring progress on the NAP implementation was established.
 The NAP Implementation Team is now able to easily monitor the progress of each of the ministries through this system.
 Evaluation meetings have been held where representatives of the ministries updated each other on their respective ministry’s achievements and future plans.
 A database of all national and regional government policies on waste management and marine plastic pollution was created.